On the Spanning and Routing Ratio of Directed Theta-Four: Algorithm

-In this section, we present our 17-competitive local online routing algorithm on $\Theta_4$ graphs.
-Before doing so, we introduce some notation.
-We label the cones of each vertex $v$ starting with the bottom right cone, which is cone $C_0^v$, and number the cones incrementally in the counter-clockwise direction.
-Let $p$ be a point in the plane, and let $\ell_p^-$ be the line through $p$ with slope $-1$.
-Similarly let $\ell_p^+$ be the line through $p$ with slope $1$.
-We refer to these as the \emph{diagonals} of $p$.
-See Fig. \ref{fig:quadrant}.
-Let $t$ and $v$ be vertices and consider a diagonal of $t$.
-Without loss of generality, we consider the diagonal $\ell_t^-$ and assume that $v$ is below this diagonal.
-The intersection of the halfplane below $\ell_t^-$ and the cone $C_1^v$ is a triangle, which we denote by $T(v,\ell_t^-)$.
-If $T(v,\ell_t^-)$ is empty of vertices, then we say that $v$ is \emph{clean with respect to $\ell_t^-$}.
-If the diagonal is clear from the context, we say that $v$ is \emph{clean}.
-If $v$ is not clean with respect to to $\ell_t^-$, then let $w$ be the vertex in $T(v,\ell_t^-)$ for which $(v,w)$ is an edge in the $\Theta_4$-graph.
-We will refer to following the edge from $v$ to $w$ as \emph{taking a sweeping step towards} $\ell_t^-$.
-(See Fig.~\ref{sweep}.)
-Let $i$ be the index such that the vertex $t$ is in the cone $C_i^v$.
-Let $w$ be the vertex in $C_i^v$ for which $(v,w)$ is an edge in the $\Theta_4$-graph.
-We will refer to following the edge from $v$ to $w$ as \emph{taking a greedy step towards} $t$.
-(See Fig.~\ref{greedy}.)
+Let $t$ be an arbitrary point in the plane, and let $\ell_t^-$ be the line through $t$ with slope $-1$.
+Similarly let $\ell_t^+$ be the line through $t$ with slope $1$.
+We refer to these as the \emph{diagonals} of $t$.
+Examples can be seen in Figures \ref{sweep}, \ref{greedy}, and \ref{clear}.
+To ease our analysis and avoid tedious tie-breaking, we make a general position assumption that no two vertices have the same $x$- or $y$-coordinates, and no two vertices lie on a common diagonal.
+Let $t$ and $u$ be arbitrary vertices and consider a diagonal of $t$.
+Without loss of generality, we consider the diagonal $\ell_t^-$ and assume that $u$ is in the half-plane below $\ell_t^-$.
+Let $\mathcal{R}_i^u$ and $\mathcal{R}_{i+1}^u$ be the rays emanating from $u$ that intersect $\ell_t^-$.
+Recall that $\mathcal{R}_i^u$ and $\mathcal{R}_{i+1}^u$ delineate the cone $C_i^u$.
+Let the triangle $T(u,\ell_t^-)$ be the intersection of the halfplane of $\ell_t^-$ containing $u$ and the cone $C_i^u$.
+We say that $C_i^u$ \emph{faces} $\ell_t^-$.
+If $T(u,\ell_t^-)$ is empty of vertices (not including $t$), then we say that $u$ is \emph{clean with respect to $\ell_t^-$}.
+See Figure \ref{clear}.
+If the diagonal we are referring to is clear from the context, we simply say that $u$ is \emph{clean}.
+If $u$ is not clean with respect to $\ell_t^-$, then let $v$ be the vertex in $T(u,\ell_t^-)$ for which $(u,v)$ is an edge in the $\tfour$-graph.
+We will refer to following the edge from $u$ to $v$ as \emph{taking a sweeping step towards} $\ell_t^-$.
+(See Figure~\ref{sweep}.)
+Let $i$ be the index such that the vertex $t$ is in the cone $C_i^u$.
+Let $v$ be the vertex in $C_i^u$ for which $(u,v)$ is an edge in the $\tfour$-graph.
+We will refer to following the edge from $u$ to $v$ as \emph{taking a greedy step towards} $t$.
+(See Figure~\ref{greedy}.)
+Note that when routing with respect to $\ell_t^-$ (respectively $\ell_t^+$) and the current vertex $v$ is in $C_3^t$ or $C_1^t$ (respectively $C_0^t$ or $C_2^t$), a greedy step towards $t$ and a sweeping step towards $\ell_t^-$ (respectively $\ell_t^+$) are the same.
+However, by our definition of \emph{clean} and to disambiguate the analysis, this step is defined as a sweeping step.

-We now define the algorithm.
-Let $s$ be the source vertex and $t$ the target vertex.
-We assume that $t$ lies at the point $(0,0)$ and the cones are axis aligned.
-Choose the diagonal through $t$ that is in the same cone of $t$ as $s$.
-Without loss of generality, assume that $s$ is in $C_2^t$ under $\ell_t^-$, thus we choose $\ell_t^-$.
-Let $v$ be the current vertex.
-Then the algorithm is:\\

-Observe that our algorithm requires knowledge of the current vertex $v$, its 4 outgoing edges, the destination vertex $t$, and one additional bit of information (signifying the chosen diagonal of $t$) in order to route to $t$.